-Recupera Chile is a multi-disciplinary Harvard University initiative led by the Kennedy School and the David Rockefeller Center for Latin American Studies that brings together a broad coalition of institutions including Harvard students, alumni and faculty and Chilean academic, non-profit, and private and public sector organizations to focus on post-disaster recovery.
-The program addresses a range of issues including technical assistance, livelihood restoration, capacity building, community mental health, early childhood education, cultural heritage restoration, and built space based in the three communities of Cobquecura, Dichato and Perales, near the epicenter of the 2010 earthquake and tsunami in southern Chile.
-The people, businesses and local governments of each of these communities are working in tandem with Recupera Chile on a number of projects based on assessments of needed relief emerging from each community with the help of students and faculty from Harvard and its partners.
+Recupera Chile is an ongoing initiative since 2011 that addresses technical assistance, livelihood restoration, capacity building, economic recovery, community mental health, early childhood education, cultural heritage restoration, and built space, in the three communities of Cobquecura, Dichato and Perales and surrounding areas, near the epicenter of the 2010 earthquake and tsunami in southern Chile.
+This initiative addressed disaster recovery and mitigation within communities that were deeply affected in the subsequent years.
+The people, businesses and local governments of each of these communities worked in tandem with Recupera Chile on a number of projects based on assessments of needed relief emerging from each community with the help of students and faculty from Harvard and its partners.

 Collaborators: Miho Mazereeuw, MIT Architecture; Sam and Cindy McCullagh; Elizabeth Peacock, HMS; Iván Cartes, Universidad del Bío-Bío; Mario Valdivia and Martín Zilic, Universidad de Concepción; Gino Mosso, SERCOTEC; Miguel Cordero; Matthew Stolhandske